Industry

 Nitin Gadkari — Appreciation Letter

-Union Minister Nitin Gadkari — one of India\'s most prominent political figures and a strong advocate for entrepreneurship and infrastructure — wrote a formal letter of appreciation to the Innopreneurs Season 12 cohort.
-For an innovation programme operating out of a non-metro city, this level of recognition is remarkable.
-It reflects both Gadkari's personal interest in Nagpur's development and the national credibility that Deepak Menaria has built for Lemon Ideas over 12 seasons.
+Union Minister Nitin Gadkari is one of India\'s top political figures.
+He is a strong voice for startups and infrastructure.
+He wrote a formal letter of thanks to the Innopreneurs Season 12 cohort.
+For a programme running out of a non-metro city, this kind of backing is rare.
+It shows both Gadkari's personal interest in Nagpur and the trust Deepak Menaria has built for Lemon Ideas over 12 seasons.

 Nitin Gadkari's appreciation